rusticrajp/aws-org-scanner/README.md

-# AWS Org Public Scanner
+# AWS Org Public IP Scanner

 `aws-org-scanner` is a command-line tool that discovers publicly accessible resources across AWS accounts, regions, and services.
 It supports both individual account scanning and AWS Organizations.
 The tool is fast, concurrent, and provides CSV output for further analysis.